sentry-demos/ios/README.md

 ## Overview

 An iOS app integrating Sentry to demo its various product features.
+See [Empower: How to Contribute](https://www.notion.so/sentry/Empower-How-to-Contribute-3190417cf9b14e7c895fb352d5c28bd6#0a64b16867e9418abc027f2450635510) for more information.

 ## Setup
 - Install XCode